Introduction to Amazon Route 53

 - DNS Routing: It helps in connecting the end user’s browser to your web application or website when they enter your domain name or subdomain name in their web browser.

-- Health Checking: Automated requests are sent by Amazon Route 53 to resources like web servers over the internet to check whether its healthy and functioning properly.
+- Health Checking: Automated requests are sent by it to resources like web servers over the internet to check whether its healthy and functioning properly.

 How to Configure Amazon Route 53?

-How to configure Amazon Route 53 is explained below
+How to configure Amazon Route 53 is given below:

 Step 1: Domain Registration